cirosantilli/notes/stack-overflow/data.md

 # Data

-Dump when they reached 10M quesitons in 2015: <https://archive.org/details/stackexchange>
+Dump when they reached 10M questions in 2015: <https://archive.org/details/stackexchange>